 And from a safety perspective, not being able to see for those few seconds is a huge hazard.

 Instead of carrying around multiple pairs of safety glasses to combat changing light conditions, finding the right tint or technology can be the difference between a hazard or a non-hazard.

-This is where indoor/outdoor safety glasses come in; these are meant for workers to are constantly switching between indoor and outdoor applications.
-Most indoor/outdoor safety eyewear has a coating or tint that helps reduce the amount of glare without distorting the original color.
+This is where indoor/outdoor safety glasses come in.
+These are meant for workers to are constantly switching between indoor and outdoor applications.
+Most transition safety eyewear has a coating or tint that helps reduce the amount of glare without distorting the original color.

 HexArmor® recommends a few safety eyewear solutions when working both inside and outside or in variable lighting throughout the day.

 A Silver Mirror tint is halfway between a clear lens and a gray lens and helps with brightness and sun glare, but also allows you to see well in shaded areas.
 Many workers in the safety industry refer to this as an “indoor/outdoor” lens tint.
 Its main purpose is to help with clear vision when you’re frequently moving between the indoors and outdoors or between light and shaded areas.
 Silver Mirror reduces the need to squint, keeping pupil change to a minimum, which can cause strain and fatigue on your optical muscles.

 HexArmor® has two types of Silver Mirror lenses: